GSA/digitalgov.gov/content/resources/chief-diversity-officers-executive-council.md

 source_url: https://www.opm.gov/policy-data-oversight/chief-diversity-officers-executive-council/
 source: opm
 title: Chief Diversity Officers Executive Council
-summary: "Principal interagency forum to implement and sustain a national strategy for DEIA across the Federal government and position the federal government as a model for DEIA."
+summary: "Principal interagency forum to implement and sustain a national strategy for DEIA across the federal government and position the federal government as a model for DEIA."

 # See all topics at https://digital.gov/topics
 topics:
   - diversity-equity-inclusion-accessibility-deia

 # Controls how this page appears across the site
 # 0 -- hidden
 # 1 -- visible
 # 2 -- highlighted
 weight: 2

 slug: chief-diversity-officers-executive-council

 ---